mosaicnetworks/monetd/docs/monetd_commands.rst

 ------

 The ``config`` subcommand initialises the configuration for a ``monetd`` node.
-The folder can be overridden by the ``--datadir`` parameter.
 The configuration commands create all the files necessary for a node to join an existing network or to create a new one.

 There are 5 subcommands each described in a separate section below: